WHO AM I?

 I’m a proud Yorkshire woman, tennis nut and tea drinker and believe a walk on the beach will cure most ills.
 Unlike Rose Haldane, the identity detective in my novels, I’m not adopted.
 But an over-active imagination as a child gave me a fascination with identity – how we become who we are, are we shaped by our families or our experiences – and what happens if your family is unknown?

 After 35+ years as a journalist writing news and features about business, interior design and furnishing, travelling the world in search of the perfect sofa, I started writing fiction.
-I’ve interviewed chief executives, politicians, designers, retailers and members of the public and as well as writing copy I also designed magazine pages, managed teams of journalists, balanced budgets and presented an annual awards event to 1000 guests.
+Over the years I’ve interviewed chief executives, politicians, designers, retailers and members of the public and as well as writing copy I also designed magazine pages, managed teams of journalists, balanced budgets and presented an annual awards event to 1000 guests.
 Now I write every day and blog regularly at my website about the books I read, authors I admire and the process of writing.

 MY ‘IDENTITY DETECTIVE’ NOVELS